Sayan-Roy-729/MERN-Stack/React/1. Basic React With Functional Components/README.md

   ```
   3. Difference between `useState()` and `setState()`:
   - In class based component, this.setState update the selected state, doesn't delete the other specified state.
 But useState that returns 2nd element as a function that helps to update state, it actually build new state and if there is any state that is not selected, that will be deleted.
+   - Another difference between state and useState is that, in class based component state can't use multiple times.
+But, useState can be used multiple times.
+Then, one useState's 2nd element function doesn't modufy other defined useState's state.
   ```js
   const nameChangedHandler = event => {
     setPersonsState({